Partnership between UNDP and Sebrae enables the creation of digital tools for the COP30

 Belém prepares for COP30

-In addition to Macaozinho, another solution created as a result of the partnership between UNDP and Sebrae is Maloca, a digital platform to democratize access to COP30.
-"Our goal is to help COP30 become a 'turning point' for the international community, by designing pathways to increase the implementation of actions to combat global warming," said José Miguez, Technical Coordinator of 'Route to Belém.'
+In addition to Macaozinho, another solution created as a result of the alliance between UNDP and Sebrae is Maloca, a digital platform to democratize access to COP30.
+“Our goal is to contribute to making COP30 the 'turning point' for the international community, projecting pathways to increase the implementation of actions aimed at tackling global warming,” stated José Miguez, Technical Coordinator of 'Route to Belém'.
 According to him, digital tools like Macaozinho and Maloca aim to increase engagement in debates on global climate change.

-" Maloca, for example, allows institutions around the world to bring COP30 to their communities, schools, or associations.
-And it's important to note that the development of not only Maloca but the 'Route to Belém' initiative as a whole is only possible thanks to the support of organizations like Sebrae, which has been a strategic partner on the road to COP30," adds Miguez.
+“ Maloca, for example, allows institutions around the world to bring COP30 to their communities, schools, or associations.
+And it must be said that the development not only of Maloca but of the 'Route to Belém' initiative as a whole is only possible thanks to the support of organizations like Sebrae, which has been a strategic partner on the road to COP30,” adds Miguez.

 Sustainability and innovation

-According to data from Sebrae , SMEs represent 98% of Brazilian businesses, generate 72% of jobs, and 26.5% of Brazil's Gross Domestic Product (GDP), making them essential to an effective strategy for a just climate transition.
-"Artificial intelligence, innovation, sustainability, and inclusion are concepts that are irreversible, and small businesses are already part of this reality," stated Lima, highlighting how the organization has worked to ensure that entrepreneurs are prepared to meet the growing demand for more sustainable solutions—always ensuring the preservation of service quality, regional identity, and environmental commitment.
+According to data from Sebrae ( Brazilian Micro and Small Business Support Service), SMEs represent 98% of Brazilian businesses, generate 72% of jobs, and contribute 26.5% to Brazil's Gross Domestic Product (GDP), making them indispensable in an efficient strategy for a just climate transition.
+"Artificial intelligence, innovation, sustainability, and inclusion are irreversible concepts, and small businesses are already part of this reality," stated Lima, highlighting how the organization has been working to ensure entrepreneurs are prepared to meet the growing demands for more sustainable solutions – always guaranteeing the preservation of service quality, regional identity, and environmental commitment.

-The president of Sebrae reinforces the climate of optimism ahead of the climate conference in Belém.
-"We are fully engaged in preparing Brazilian micro and small businesses for COP30.
-Sebrae has been working strategically to ensure that small businesses are not only present, but also protagonists at an event of such global importance."
+The president of Sebrae reinforces the optimistic atmosphere surrounding the climate conference in Belém.
+“We are fully engaged in preparing Brazilian micro and small businesses for COP30.
+Sebrae has been acting strategically to ensure that small businesses are not only present, but also play a leading role in an event of such global importance.”